 In this complete beginners flash photography tutorial we’ll walk you through everything you need to know to get started.

-The difference between flash photography equipment and continuous lights is that flashlights emit a pulse of light triggered by a camera’s shutter button.
-Flash units don’t emit light constantly like continuous light.
+The difference between flash photography equipment and continuous lights is that flash lights emit a pulse of light triggered by a camera’s shutter button.
+Flash units don’t emit light constantly like continuous lights.

 Most DSLR cameras and Mirrorless have a small built-in or pop-up flash.
 When your camera is in AUTO mode, the built-in light meter will decide whether there is enough light.
 If there isn’t enough light, it will pop up the flash automatically and fire.

 Direct flash photography like this is generally seen as an emergency device.
 Because the flash is small and points in one direction it’s quite limiting and harsh on a subject.
 It’s best to use the pop up flash when you’re out of options.

 Given that the light from a pop up flash is direct it results in red eye on a portrait.

 Red eye occurs when light from the flash is too fast for the pupil to close.
 The light from the flash passes into the eye, reflects off the back of the eye and out through the pupil.
 It’s the blood behind the eye that gives the red look.

 Some digital cameras have built in infrared beams that are quickly emitted milliseconds before the flash fires to restrict the size of the pupil so the red eye effect doesn’t happen.
 You may find a dedicated red eye reduction option in your camera menu.

 You’ll hear different terms used to describe an off-camera flash.
 Some of these are brand-specific such as speedlight/speedlite – as used by Canon for their flash units.
 If you hear someone talk about ‘speedlight for beginners’ the mean off-camera flash.

 We’ll stick to the term ‘off-camera flash’ in this guide so you don’t get confused.